 You may also be able to change your voter registration while at the DMV.

-Updating Your Passport to a New Name
+Updating Your Passport After a Name Change: Required Documents & Process

 Once you have certified vital records such as your birth certificate, marriage license, and social security card in your new name, it’s a fairly simple process to update your passport.
 However, the process and difficulty will change depending on how long you’ve had your passport.